 Over many years Salesforce has been laying the groundwork for today’s milestones by following a three-step, iterative process: Avoid, Reduce, Mitigate.
 Here are examples of key activities for each step:

-- Avoid emissions by siting facilities on clean energy grids.
+- Avoid emissions by placing facilities on clean energy grids.

 - Reduce ongoing projects throughout our operations with investments in green office spaces and improvements to data center efficiency.